 Now you can carefully dent in the bottom of the lantern, so it will sit evenly on whatever surface you choose.

-At this point, you can put tea lights in your lanterns and set them up in your home.
+At this point, you can put tea lights in your lantern craft and set them up in your home.
 Kids will be drawn to the warm glow and it brings a calming element to your home.

 We placed our lanterns in our living room and they look so beautiful!